-Each executive officer's potential over-achievement award for fiscal 2015 was based on the executive's share of any over-achievement award pool.
+Each executive officer's potential over-achievement award for fiscal 2016 was based on the executive's share of any over-achievement award pool.
 The percentage of the over-achievement award pool granted to an executive is the same percentage as the individual executive's participation in the executive bonus program relative to the total size of the executive bonus program for the fiscal year.
-The size of any over-achievement award pool is determined based on the amount by which actual adjusted EBITDA exceeded budgeted adjusted EBITDA of \$45.012 million.
-The potential over-achievement award pool for fiscal 2015 was 25% of the amount, if any, by which actual adjusted EBITDA exceeded \$45.012 million.
+The size of any over-achievement award pool is determined based on the amount by which actual adjusted EBITDA exceeded budgeted adjusted EBITDA of \$50.0 million for the full fiscal year, which is equal to the sum of the first half and second half performance metrics.
+The potential over-achievement award pool for fiscal 2016 was 25% of the amount, if any, by which actual adjusted EBITDA exceeded \$50.0 million.
+In this way, the overachievement pool is self-funded through additional profitability.

-In order to earn an over-achievement award in fiscal 2015, the Company had to satisfy a \$240.0 million revenue target and actual adjusted EBITDA had to exceed \$45.012 million.
-Because actual revenue and adjusted EBITDA did not exceed their respective targets, there was no over-achievement award pool for fiscal 2015.
+However, in order to earn an over-achievement award in fiscal 2016, the Company also had to satisfy a \$256.0 million organic revenue target in addition to achieving actual adjusted EBITDA in excess of \$50.0 million.
+Because organic revenue did not exceed the \$256.0 million threshold, there was no over-achievement award pool for fiscal 2016.